ARWL2016/ud-mongo-grider/notes/mongoose.md

 ####ObjectId
 - ids are assigned by mongoose when a new record is created (even before being sent to the db)
 - these are objects.
 Use `_id.toString()` to get a string value when making a comparison.
 - However, we can use `User.findOne({ _id: joe_id})` to retrieve a value.
 Mongoose can deal with this internally.

-####Promises
+####Virtual Types / Properties / Fields
+- This is any field of data on our model exists on the server but does not get persisted to the db.
-- chained promises are executed sequentially
+- These are useful for derivative properties.
-- the result of the first promise can be captured in the parameter of the second in two ways.
-First: use the return keyword.
-Second: use the one-line fat arrow form: `.then(() => User.findOne({name: 'Joe'}))`.
-This implicitly returns the result.
-- We can call a promise directly on joe.save().
-But, if this function is inside a .then() function, and we want to chain another then(), we must do `return joe.save()` or use the one-line fat arrow as previously.
-See subdocument_test.js line 29.
-- this type of chaining removes the need for ugly nested callbacks
+- They are not included in the Schema definition.
+They are added to the schema using `virtual('property').get(function(){})`.
+Then, when we reference the property name `joe.property`, it will return a value from the function inside get scoped to the current instance of the model.
+For this reason, we cannot use the `() => {}` function which is globally scoped.